 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer.
 A contract's transaction price is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.
 Performance obligations are satisfied as of a point in time or over time.
 Performance obligations are supported by contracts with customers, providing a framework for the nature of the distinct goods, services or bundle of goods and services.
 The timing of satisfying the performance obligation is typically indicated by the terms of the contract.

 For some contracts the Company may be entitled to receive an advance payment.
 The Company provides standard warranty on its products and records obligation on the same based on past trend.

+D. Transaction price (Rupees in lakhs)

+( -1

+Year ended Year ended

-D. Transaction price (Rupees in lakhs) Year ended 31st March 2022 Year ended 31st March 2021 Amount of transaction price allocated to performance obligations that are unsatisfied (or partially unsatisfied)
+31st March 2023 31st March 2022

+Amount of transaction price allocated to performance

+obligations that are unsatisfied (or partially unsatisfied)

 The Company has applied the practical expedient to exclude the value of remaining performance obligations for contracts with an original expected term of one year or less.
-Performance obligations recognized as of March 31, 2022 will be satisfied over the course of future periods.
+Performance obligations recognized as of March 31, 2023 will be satisfied over the course of future periods.
 The disclosure of the timing for satisfying the performance obligation is based on the requirements of contracts with customers.
 Remaining performance obligation estimates are subject to change and are affected by several factors, including terminations, changes in the scope of contracts and periodic revalidations.

-Note 21 - Other Income (Rupees in lakhs) Year ended 31st March 2022 Year ended 31st March 2021 Interest income earned on financial assets that are not designated as a fair value through profit and loss account Bank Deposits 88 26 Interest on Other financial assets carried at amortised cost 5 5 Profit on assets sold/ discarded (net) (Refer Footnote to note 12) 2,042 2 Provision/Liabilities written back to the extent no longer required 58 - Other Non operating Income (Refer note 27B) - 300 Miscellaneous income 4 5 Total 2,197 338
+Note 20 - Other Income

+Year ended 31st March 2023 Year ended 31st March 2022 Interest income earned on financial assets that are not designated as a fair value through profit and loss account Bank Deposits 146 88 Interest on Other financial assets carried at amortised cost 5 5 Profit on assets sold/ discarded (net) 1 2,042 Provision/Liabilities written back to the extent no longer required 3 58 Miscellaneous income 20 4 Total 175 2,197

-Note 22 - Cost of materials consumed (Rupees in lakhs)
+Note 21 - Cost of materials consumed

+\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \

-Year ended 31st March 2022 Year ended 31st March 2021
+Year ended 31st March 2023 Year ended 31st March 2022

+Day materials consumed 315t Walch 2023 319t Walcii 2022

 Raw materials consumed

-Opening inventory 520 724
+Opening inventory 693 520

-Add: Purchases (net) 3,247 2,033
+Add: Purchases (net) 3,006 3,247

-Less: Inventory at the end of the year 693 520
+Less: Inventory at the end of the year 414 693

-Cost of raw materials consumed 3,074 2,237
+Cost of raw materials consumed 3,285 3,074